-In this section, $W$ denotes a smooth, projective Calabi-Yau threefold over $\bC$.
+In this section, $W$ denotes a smooth, projective Calabi--Yau threefold over $\bC$.
 We first describe the stability conditions $\sigma$ on $D^b(\Coh W)$ that we will be interested in.
-We then quote recent results in \cite{AlpHalpHein} which imply that moduli stacks of $\sigma$-semistable complexes are stacks of DT type and explain how to rigidify the $\bC^\ast$-automorphisms of stable objects.
+We then quote results in \cite{AlpHalpHein} which imply that moduli stacks of $\sigma$-semistable complexes are stacks of DT type and explain how to rigidify the $\bC^\ast$-scaling automorphisms of objects.
 Finally, we define generalized DT invariants via Kirwan blowups and show their deformation invariance.